oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab4-analyze-driving-patterns/analyze-driving-patterns.md

 </copy>
 ```

-The following part find out drivers who exhibit anomalous driving behavior, such as sudden changes in speed or braking, then write the result into MySQL.
+4. Execute the following Spark SQL command to find out drivers who exhibit anomalous driving behavior, such as sudden changes in speed or braking, then write the result into MySQL.

 ```
 <copy>